 Voter Registration Application

-Voter registration applications are available at the Voter Registration Office, DMV offices, public libraries, Armed Forces Recruitment Offices or online at the Virginia State Board of Elections website.
+Voter registration applications are available at the Voter Registration Office, DMV offices, public libraries, Armed Forces Recruitment Offices or online at the Virginia Department of Elections website.

 Not Registered to Vote?